-1 Happy the child, whose tender years

-Receive instruction well.

-Who hates the sinner's path, and fears

-The road that leads to hell.
+HAPPY the child whose youngest years Receive instruction well; Who hates the sinner's path, and fears The road that leads to hell.

 - When we devote our youth to God,

 'Tis pleasing in his eyes;

 A flower, when offer'd in the bud,

 Is no vain sacrifice.

 - 3 'Tis easier work if we begin

-To serve the Lord betimes;
+To fear the Lord betimes;

-While sinners that grow old in sin
+While sinners, that grow old in sin,

 Are harden'd in their crimes.

-- 4 'Twill save us from a thousand snares

-To mind religion young:

-Grace will preserve our following years,

-And make our virtue strong.

-- 5 To thee, Almighty God, to thee

-Our childhood we resign;

-'Twill please us to look back and see

-That our whole lives were thine.